nvda-es/devguides_translation/original_docs/w10addoninternals.md

 #### Tracking UIA events for controls

 The Windows 10 Objects global plugin also has ability to track UIA events for controls and log info  about them, executed via `uiaDebugLogging` function that takes an object and the event name.
-This function records the following if NVDA is started with debug logging enabled:
+This function records the following if NVDA is started with debug logging enabled or told to monitor specific events and/or events from specific apps:

 * What the object actually is.
 * Object name.